bufbuild-ru/docs/docs/reference/inputs/index.md

 ## Image formats

 All Buf images are files.
-You can read image files from a local path, a remote HTTP/HTTPS location, or stdin (using `-`).You can create images using `buf build`.
+You can read image files from a local path, a remote HTTP/HTTPS location, or stdin (using `-`).

+You can create images using `buf build`.
 Examples:

 - `buf build -o image.binpb`
 - `buf build -o image.binpb.gz`